 o) Members' Remote-control trolleys

 Any member using a remote-controlled electric trolley is expected to do so in a way which does not upset or intimidate other members.
-An example of this would be sending the trolley up to the next tee, when other members are teeing off, before having completed their current hole.
-Additionally, members are expected to control their trolley in a sensible manner and not spin them in circles either on or off the course to demonstrate their remote control as this can be unsafe, and cause damage to playing surfaces.
+An example of this would be sending the trolley up to the next tee when other members are teeing off before completing their current hole.
+Additionally, members are expected to control their trolley sensibly and not spin it in circles either on or off the course, as this can be unsafe and cause damage to playing surfaces.

 p) Course Closure Policy